-The season of Haleem is back to Hyderabad with the holy month of Ramadan commencing on June 6 this year.
+The season of Haleem is back to Hyderabad with the holy month of Ramadan commencing on June 14 or 15 this year.
 Hyderabad celebrates the season with its cosmopolitan populace every year.
 Haleem festivals are organized at different places in the city.
 Last year, the city’s brand restaurants including Pista House, Paradise, Sarvi, Shah Ghouse, Shadab, and Bawarchi treated the natives and the expats to the authentic taste of Haleem garnished with nuts and raisins amidst soulful notes emanating from a live Ghazal concert, which lent a feel of the Arabian ambience to the venue, Shilparamam, the handicraft village market.
 The season of Haleem in Hyderabad is the season of culinary bliss for foodies.

 Why do the foodies in Hyderabad go gaga over Haleem during the Ramzan month?
 Why does Haleem in Hyderabad rule the taste buds?
 Indian Eagle explore when and how the City of Nizams developed a bond with Haleem.